Jayx2u/sdcard.photos/README.md

   `Copyright (c) 2024 Jayx2u, all rights reserved.` These files require explicit permission for any use, copying, modification, or distribution.

+*Note: Photos uploaded by members remain their exclusive property and or not covered by the BSD license.
+All member photos should be treated as copyrighted material.
+Copying, downloading, or redistributing members' photos is prohibited without explicit permission from the photo owner.*

 ## ❤️ Acknowledgement

 - [sambecker/exif-photo-blog](https://github.com/sambecker/exif-photo-blog): An amazing and clean photo blog, reporting